danaderp/danaderp/_projects/1_project.markdown

 </div>

 > __Summary__: The set of confirmed links and non-links are extremely imbalanced.
 Cosine and Soft-Cosine similarities behave better under AUC analysis, which means they actually identify non-links with a minimum effectiveness of 0.62.
 However, neural unsupervised techniques failed at identifying actual links since the data is not “naturally” partitioned or grouped (see EDA grouped by ground truth).

+## Some Use Cases
+This section shows four information science cases from processing the XXX system.
+The whole set of experiments and samples can be found in this link.
+- __Case 0: Self-Information__.
+This study highlights the imbalance of information between the source and target artifacts.
+- __Case 1: Minimum and maximum loss__.
+This study presents edge cases for the entropy loss.
+This is useful to detect poorly documented target artifacts.
+- __Case 2: Minimum and maximum noise__.
+This study presents edge cases for the entropy noise.
+This is useful to detect poorly documented source artifacts.
+- __Case 3: Orphan informative links__.
+This study points out a set of informative links that are not found in the ground truth.

+Consider the following notation for this section.
+Down arrows 🠗 represent the minimum entropy value observed.
+Up arrows 🠕 depict the maximum entropy value observed.
+Entropy values are given in bit unit (B).
+Links with value 1.0 are _confirmed-links_, whereas links with value 0.0 are _non-links_.

     ---